MoriaGu4rdian/Election-Analysis/README.md

 # Election-Analysis
 ## Overview of Election Audit
 The purpose of this exercise was to automate vote count for this congressional election, building a faster process for certifying elections.
-This helps us
+This illustrates how working with Python can speed up data processing or increase the amount of data that needs processing without sacrificing time.
 ## Election Audit Analysis
 - There were 369,711 votes cast this election
 - County Turnout